Doctor Loans · Licensed in NJ · CT · FL · NMLS #1630225

 The core advantages of a doctor loan are significant.
 First, you can purchase a home with little to no down payment — typically 0% to 5% depending on the loan amount — without triggering private mortgage insurance (PMI).
 Second, student loans in deferment or on an income-based repayment (IBR) plan can often be excluded from the debt-to-income calculation, which means a medical resident with $300,000 in deferred student debt can still qualify.
 Third, a signed employment contract is accepted as proof of income, so you can close on a home before your attending physician salary begins.
 According to the American Medical Association, physician mortgages are one of the most effective tools available to help new doctors build home equity early in their careers.

-At Mortgage-World.com, we work with 20-plus wholesale lenders and have access to multiple doctor loan programs across NJ, CT, and FL.
+At Mortgage-World.com, we work with multiple loan programs and have access to multiple doctor loan programs across NJ, CT, and FL.
 We match you with the program that fits your specific degree, loan amount, and closing timeline.

 Eligible Borrowers